-In the current economic climate, many employers are considering a variety of creative cost-cutting measures, including pay cuts.
+The economy may be in recovery, but some employers are still considering a variety of creative cost-cutting measures, including pay cuts.
 But employers should also consider the legal ramifications as, in some circumstances, they may leave themselves open to legal action.

 Q What steps should an employer take when it wants to impose pay cuts?